What Sustainability Indicators Exist Now and Should be Used?

 2. Water Usage: Measures the amount of water consumed by an organization or process.
 Efficient water management is crucial for sustainability, particularly in regions facing water scarcity.

 3. Energy Efficiency: Looks at the amount of energy consumed relative to output.
-Using like solar or wind and reducing energy waste are key strategies for improving this indicator.
+Using renewable energy sources like solar or wind and reducing energy waste are key strategies for improving this indicator.

 4. Biodiversity Loss: Quantifies the decline in species diversity and abundance.
 Healthy biodiversity ensures ecosystems remain resilient and productive.